Alhambra: Church of Santa Maria and the Alhambra Mosque

 Located just east of the Palace of Charles V is the Catholic Church of Santa María de la Alhambra ('Saint Mary of the Alhambra'), which stands on the site of the former Alhambra Mosque, the congregational mosque of the Alhambra complex.
 The church was built between 1581 and 1618.
 It is under the authority of the Archbishop of Granada.
 The building was designed by architects Juan de Herrera and Juan de Orea and completed by Ambrosio Vico.
-Inside is a large Baroque altarpiece with gilded ornate columns completed in 1671, although the most impressive centerpiece of the altar, a sculpture of Our Lady of Sorrows (depicting Mary holding the body of Jesus), was carved between 1750 and 1760 by Torcuato Ruiz del Peral.
+Inside is a large Baroque altarpiece with gilded ornate columns completed in 1671, although the most impressive centrepiece of the altar, a sculpture of Our Lady of Sorrows (depicting Mary holding the body of Jesus), was carved between 1750 and 1760 by Torcuato Ruiz del Peral.
 Every year during Holy Week, this sculpture is taken out and carried in a procession through the streets of Granada.
 During processions it is carried on top of a "throne" or platform that is sculpted to resemble the arcades in the Court of the Lions.

 Little remains of the Alhambra Mosque which stood previously on this site, aside from an ornate bronze lamp now preserved at the National Archaeological Museum in Madrid.
 According to an inscription on this lamp and to the writings of Ibn al-Khatib, the mosque was commissioned by Muhammad III and completed in 1305.
 The mosque's main axis was aligned towards the qibla to the southeast, which also matched the alignment of the main street next to it.
 The structure consisted of a hypostyle hall with three "naves" separated by rows of three arches.
 The arches were supported by marble columns with capitals similar in style to those of the earlier Cordoban Caliphate period in the 10th century.
 The roof was made of wood and the central nave, which led to the mihrab, had a higher ceiling than the two side naves.
 A slender minaret stood at the western end of the building.
 After the Christian conquest, the building was converted to a church but by the late 16th century it was in disrepair.
 It was finally demolished in 1576, prior to the construction of the present church.